-Fujifilm X-E2 versus Nikon D3300
+Fujifilm X-E2 vs Nikon D3300

 The Fujifilm X-E2 and the Nikon D3300 are two digital cameras that were announced, respectively, in October 2013 and January 2014.
 The X-E2 is a mirrorless interchangeable lens camera, while the D3300 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Nikon provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably larger (26 percent) than the Fujifilm X-E2.
 Moreover, the D3300 is markedly heavier (23 percent) than the X-E2.
 In this context, it is worth noting that neither the X-E2 nor the D3300 are weather-sealed.